JNRowe/upoints/doc/imagine.rst

 Imagine ``upoints2`` was being built…
 =====================================

-:mod:`upoints` was never supposed to last this long, it was never really supposed to be a *released* package at all.
+|modref| was never supposed to last this long, it was never really
+supposed to be a *released* package at all.
 Like all bad habits it just grew and grew, became comfortable in the same way that cancer sticks and their associated yellow fingers became comfortable, and eventually led itself to its